nystudio107/seomatic/README.md

 * [Added] Added 'Person' as a type for the Main Entity of Page
 * [Added] Added Vimeo Handle to Social Media settings
 * [Added] Added a 'globalMetaOverride' setting to config.php
-* [Fixed] The mainEntityOfPage is no longer improperly cached if being called by getJsonLd()
+* [Added] SEOmetrics checks for HTML validity via the WC3 Validator
 * [Improved] SEOmetrics now looks for link rel='publisher'
 * [Improved] Refined SEOmetrics a bit, and added more 'Learn More' links
+* [Fixed] The mainEntityOfPage is no longer improperly cached if being called by getJsonLd()
 * [Improved] Updated the README.md

 ### 1.1.30 -- 2016.08.05